rieck/docker-wohnungsbot/README.md

 docker-wohnungsbot
 ============

-## This repository is still a draft, untested, do not use!

-This repository packages [Wohnungsbot](https://github.com/neopostmodern/wohnungsbot) with [NoVNC](http://kanaka.github.io/noVNC/) to make to run in docker and still be able to interact with it for CAPTCHA solving.
+This repository packages [Wohnungsbot](https://github.com/neopostmodern/wohnungsbot) with [NoVNC](https://github.com/novnc/NoVNC) to make to run in docker and still be able to interact with it for CAPTCHA solving.

 ## How to use